Love Island Australia season 1: Format

 Love Island involves a group of contestants, referred to as Islanders, living in isolation from the outside world in a villa in Mallorca, Spain, constantly under video surveillance.
 To survive in the villa the Islanders must be coupled up with another Islander, whether it be for love, friendship or money, as the overall winning couple receives a combined $50,000.
 On the first day, the Islanders couple up for the first time based on first impressions, but over the duration of the series they are forced to "re-couple" where they can choose to remain in their current couple or swap partners.

 Any Islander who remains single after the coupling is eliminated and dumped from the island.
 Islanders can also be eliminated via public vote, as during the series the public vote through the Love Island app available on smartphones for their favourite couple or prospective couple.
 Pairs who receive the fewest votes risk being eliminated.
 Often a twist has occurred where it has been up to the Islanders to vote one of their own off the island.
 During the final week, the public vote towards which couple they want to win the series and therefore take home $50,000.

 Islanders

 The Islanders for the first series were released by Nine on 21 May 2018, just one week before the premiere episode.

 Future appearances

+In 2019, Justin Lacko competed on season 5 of I'm a Celebrity...Get Me Out of Here!
+Kory Grant appeared on season two of True Love Or True Lies?

-I'm a Celebrity...Get Me Out of Here!
+In 2020, Erin Barnett competed on season 6 of I'm a Celebrity...Get Me Out of Here!